 - What’s On

 JOHN ASH was born in Manchester in 1948 and read English at the University of Birmingham.
 He lived for a year in Cyprus, and in Manchester between 1970 and 1985, before moving to New York.
-Since 1996 he has lived in Istanbul.
+From 1996 he lived in Istanbul.
 His poetry has appeared in many publications including the New Yorker, the New York Times, the Village Voice, Oasis, PN Review and Paris Review.
 Two of his Carcanet collections, The Goodbyes (1982) and Disbelief (1987) were Poetry Book Society Choices.
-He has also written two books about Turkey, A Byzantine Journey and Turkey: The Other Guide.
+He also wrote two books about Turkey, A Byzantine Journey and Turkey: The Other Guide.

 Golden masonry is all that remains of the Palace of Kubadabad, the legendary retreat built for a Seljuk sultan by the cool, calm waters of Lake Beyşehir.
 John Ash, a New York poet, finds a land entranced